 If you want a sit down dining experience once back at the depot, check out Mi Dia From Scratch for upscale contemporary Mexican cuisine and margaritas with a punch.
 Fireside Pies is also great for cocktails, homemade pasta and gourmet pizza and boasts a menu that is almost 100% gluten free.

-Explore more great dining ideas when visiting Dallas/Fort Worth on our DFW homepage.
+Explore more great Dallas/Fort Worth dining ideas on our DFW homepage.